Shuttl-Tech/drone-autoscaler/README.md

 - handle interrupt signal (SIGINT, SIGTERM, etc) - when signal received, run cleanup task, then shutdown gracefully
 - ensure that anytime CI agent instances are fetched from AWS, we don't fetch info on Terminated instances
 - handle bug where a drone build runs forever (in this case, drone.Queue() will always return some items, even though they're no longer relevant and we can downscale capacity)
+- add more validations in config vars supplied by user (min, max, enum)